 Usually, the individual recovers most of their former capacity but rarely at the point of discharge from hospital.
 The legacies of intensive care can remain for days, weeks, months or years for some.
 Most need intensive physiotherapy to recover from ICU acquired weakness.
 Others have delirium and cognitive dysfunction which can lead to PTSD in some cases.

 Our aim is to help you on this journey - we are a support group set up from ex patients and family with support from members of medical staff from the Countess of Chester Hospital and other health professionals from the North West area.

-All the services we offer are free to former ICU patients and those close to them.
+All the services we offer are FREE to former ICU patients and those close to them.

 We predominantly cover the area of Cheshire West and Chester, including Ellesmere Port, but especially in these difficult times of Covid-19 we welcome anyone who needs our support.

 The Countess runs a weekly rehabilitation class for former ICU patients where some of our members volunteer.
-Designed to follow on from the Rehab class, we have Exercise Groups so former patients can continue to rebuild their strength.
+Designed to follow on from the Rehab class, we have twice weekly Exercise Groups so former patients can continue to rebuild their strength.